wfjm/herc-tools/README.md

 - [hercjsu](doc/hercjsu.md) - analyses batch job output files and generates compact summaries.
 Very helpful when a larger number of job outputs have to be checked.
+- [hercexport](doc/hercexport.md) -  list and unload to ASCII of a set of DASD

 `hercjis` should work with all OS running on Hercules. `hercjos` and `hercjsu` handle, at this point, only output from MVS 3.8J systems with the JES2